Phil Chess, co-founder of the legendary Chess Records, passed away last week at the age of 95.

 I was a rock musician at the time, so I ran a rock & roll campaign—improvising and jamming thoughout.
 In the end I technically didn’t win (i.e. I didn’t get enough votes—a ridiculous way to measure victory) and Ronald Reagan managed to eke out a 49-state victory.
 Yet Walter Mondale, who came in second despite spending $27 million, won only ONE more state than I did.
 And I spent only two hundred dollars (of my own money).

-This may infuriate some friends (and even some business colleagues), but I have to say: I’m not a conspiracy buff.
+This may infuriate some friends (and even a few business colleagues), but I have to say: I’m not a conspiracy buff.
+I know they have their titillation value—and I’ve indulged in a few in my distant past—but they really waste a lot of people’s time.

-Of course conspiracies exist, but I don't buy into the popular hits.
+Of course some small fraction of conspiracies may be true, but I don't buy into the greatest hits.
 I don’t believe that three bankers run the world, that terrorist acts are inside jobs, that US elections are fixed, that man-made global warming is a prefabricated hoax, or that aliens with reptilian bloodlines are taking over.
-(Ok, maybe this last one isn’t that far-fetched given the headlines lately.)

 How, you might ask, have I come to embrace such a heterodox worldview, given the ubiquity of urban legends?
 Well, I was schooled early.
 I was exposed to many conspiracy theories in my early music days, my favorite of which was the “Paul is dead” controversy surrounding the Beatles.